cloudmesh/cloudmesh-slurm/README.md

 Continued work was in part funded by the NSF
-CyberTraining: CIC: CyberTraining for Students and Technologies from Generation Z with the awadrd numbers 1829704 and 2200409.
+CyberTraining: CIC: CyberTraining for Students and Technologies from Generation Z with the award numbers 1829704 and 2200409.